The Big Red Band has a long history...

 Power to the students

 With the retirement of Professor Stith, Scott Jeneary came aboard as Big Red Band Music Director in 1989, and the position was later restructured and renamed Music Advisor.
 In the last twenty years or so, the band has become not only the largest student-run group in the Ivy League, but also the MOST student-run, as decisions and tasks formerly carried out by "directors" became the direct responsibilities of the students (outlined in the band's Constitution, written in 1997), right down to budgets, expenditures, drill writing, and even arranging music!
 David Conn was music advisor from 1995 to 2002, James Miller took over from 2003 to 2005, followed by Erin Otto for the 2006 season.
 Thomas P. LaFalce Jr.'94 was the Athletics Advisor from 1996 to 2004.
-Our current advisors, Matt Marsit(Music, since 2006) and Matt Coats (Athletics, since 2005) are ever-helpful, but always seek to empower the student leadership that characterizes the only REAL Marching Band in the Ivy League!!!
+Our current advisors, Mark McCarthy (General) and Steve Caraher (Athletics) are ever-helpful, but always seek to empower the student leadership that characterizes the only REAL Marching Band in the Ivy League!!!